-Rainfall across Australia for the week ending 8/Feb/2018 is depicted on the left and monthly rainfall deciles for December 2017 are on the right.
-Over the last week, there was light rainfall along the coast and across the north of the state.
+Rainfall across Australia for the week ending 24/Feb/2018 is depicted on the left and monthly rainfall deciles for January 2018 are on the right.
+Over the last week, there was light to moderate rainfall along the coast and ranges, being heavier on the north coast.
 For January, rainfall was below average for the north east of the state and average elsewhere.
 Maximum and minimum temperatures for January were well above average; up to five degrees higher than normal in the west of the state.